-Too often, part of our problem is that we don’t give ourselves the time and space we need to really identify the things we enjoy.
+Often a big part of the problem is that we don’t give ourselves the time and space we need to identify the things we enjoy.
 We never really reflect on what it is we need and what fills us up.

 Some of the things I love: scented candles, hot showers, the beach, peppermint tea, beautiful flowers, the smell of lavender oil, reading self-help books, snuggling with my corgi, the smell of freshly cut grass, ice-cream, painting my nails, watching home remodeling shows…you get the gist!

 The list doesn’t need to have any form or sense about it.
 As you can see, mine is a mix of all sorts of activities and experiences.
-It you want to organize it later however, you absolutely can.
-You may choose to organize it into “quick fixes”, “daily activities” and “big things” for example.
+If you want to organize it later you absolutely can.
+You may choose to filter it into lists for “quick fixes”, “daily activities” and “big things” for example.

 The main aim of this question is to give yourself the uninterrupted space to reflect and really think through what you enjoy.

 For me, I loved to write.
-As a teenager I wrote so many poems.
+As a teenager, I wrote so many poems.
 I still have them in beautifully put together books.
-When I was younger than that, I can also remember loving music.
+When I was younger than that, I can also remember adoring music.
 I would play my Dirty Dancing soundtrack over and over and sing with reckless abandon (who doesn’t love Hungry Eyes!).

 Perhaps you liked to color, or bake, or read books, or run around outside.
 There are no restrictions to what may come up for you.
-Don’t censor yourself … just write from your heart.
+Write from your heart.

-The main aim of this question is to help you remember the stuff that used to bring you joy, that perhaps you’ve forgotten to make space for in your life as you’ve grown.
+The main aim of this question is to help you remember the things that used to bring you joy, that perhaps you’ve forgotten to make space for in your life as you’ve grown.